shirleyxueli41/Tufts_workshops/IGDH-1001_2024Feb/Hands-on session.md

 The exercise aims to utilize Krona for creating interactive visualizations of taxonomic data, highlighting the tool's effectiveness in representing complex hierarchical structures.
 It also involves a comparison with NCBI Kroa, assessing differences in visualization techniques and data representation.

 ### Instructions:
-1. Swith back to the session "Session 2 Metagenomics-ERR12302112".
+1. Switch back to the session "Session 2 Metagenomics-ERR12302112".
 2.	**Krakentools: Convert kraken report file** to krona text file with the following parameters:
      * **Kraken report file**: The *report* output from *Kraken2*.
 Ex: Report: Kraken2 on data1
        *This will generate an output called "Krakentools: Convert kraken report file on data 2"*